cupnoodle/fluffyes/45-current-location.md

         // .startUpdatingLocation might pass more than one location to the locations array for location in locations {
         // do stuff with each location data
-      }
+        // the last element is the most recent location data }
     }
 }